SAP-samples/teched2025-DT265/exercises/ex2/README.md

 ## Exercise 2.1 - Extend the Persistence and the User Interface With Custom Fields

-After completing these steps, you have extended the **Poetry Slam Manager** of your customer with a **Caterer** section in which a caterer for the event can be selected.
+After completing below steps, you have extended the **Poetry Slam Manager** of your customer with a **Caterer** section in which a caterer for the event can be selected.

 ### Create a New Project Based on SAP Cloud Application Programming Model